 7. Are you tied into a lengthy contract?

-Does your current provider charge you a penalty fee if you decide to move on and take your business to a different supplier?
+Are there penalty fees for moving to a different supplier?
 It’s helpful to have the choice and mobility to move suppliers.
 But many providers will tie you to a contract of a year, or even two years, with an additional 3-month penalty to pay.

 8. Is there a limit to how much you can bill my customers per month?